Parshwa52/VidShield/README.md

 f) All the video thumbnails and the reporter’s pirated video is stored on Filecoin IPFS Storage.

-I was successful in integrating different tech stacks in my application by deeply reading their documentation, trying their hello world projects and joining their discord community(here, most of my errors got solved).
-I would like to thank :[Livepeer](https://livepeer.org/)
+g) I was successful in integrating different tech stacks in my application by deeply reading their documentation, trying their hello world projects and joining their discord community(here, most of my errors got solved).

+h) My complete dapp with all above technologies and features integrated is deployed on Spheron.

-, [Polygon](https://polygon.technology/), [Alchemy](https://dashboard.alchemyapi.io/), [Biconomy](https://www.biconomy.io/), [Filecoin](https://filecoin.io/) for the easy documentation and active community support they provide.
+i) I would like to thank : Livepeer, Polygon, Alchemy, Biconomy, Filecoin, Spheron, Moralis for the easy documentation and active community support they provide.

 ## Use Case Diagram